 There are two main types of seizures.
 The most common is a partial seizure in which an “electrical storm” originates in part of the brain.

 If the seizure happens in the motor control region of the brain, an individual will experience involuntary muscle movement.
 If it occurs in the sensory area, the patient may experience numbness and tingling.
 If the seizure occurs in the temporal lobe, the patient may have a blank stare.
 Less common is a generalized seizure which involves the whole brain.
 Anyone who has two or more unprovoked seizures has epilepsy.

 Proper identification of the type of seizure as well as the precise location of the malfunctioning area of the brain is critical in the treatment and management of epilepsy.
 Diagnosing epilepsy starts with magnetic resonance imaging (MRI) of the brain to look for any anomalies in structure.
 The patient will also have another test, an electroencephalogram (EEG), which analyzes electrical function.
 Both tests are non-invasive and painless.

 Nearly 60 percent of epilepsy patients respond to medications.
-If medications are not effective, (medically refractive epilepsy), the Creighton Epilepsy Center provides state-of-the-art procedures using a phased approach to ensure the best course of treatment for each patient.
+If medications are not effective, (medically refractive epilepsy), the Epilepsy Center provides state-of-the-art procedures using a phased approach to ensure the best course of treatment for each patient.

 Non-invasive testing help identify the location of the seizure focus point.

-Video-Electroencephalography (VEEG) monitoring helps determines what kind of seizures is the patient having and to establish the most optimal treatment strategy for that patient.
+Video-Electroencephalography (VEEG) monitoring helps determines what kind of seizures the patient is having and to establish the most optimal treatment strategy for that patient.
 This test is performed as an inpatient.